abdulrahman1905/weather-dashboard/README.md

 # Weather Dasboard

 Weather dashboard is a single page web application built with MERN stack.
-It uses weather data that is been fetched from OpenWeatherMap API free snscription.
+It uses weather data that is been fetched from OpenWeatherMap API free subcription.
 It displays the current weather condition and 3 hours step 24 hours weather forcast for a particular location.
 It can detect the users location using the HTML5 Geocoding API.
 The user can also do a munual search of any city of choice.

 The React frontend utilized the Redux Toolkit